 Learning does not end when it comes to technology.
 Technology is also evolving in interesting ways.
 Technology applications are evolving.
 Frameworks and implementations are changing…there’s so much to learn.

 I find great value in being a student for life and encourage the same for others as well.
 I would urge software developers to adopt a similar mindset for this year and read, read, read, and then read some more.
 Improve your knowledge about unfamiliar technologies, paradigms, and techniques.
 Then keep looking for opportunities to apply this learning to real-world projects.

 Focus on developing domain expertise

 Software developers need to focus on domain expertise to improve their career graph.
-As each industry becomes more software-driven, it becomes essential to not only be comfortable to design and work on a solution from a technical perspective but also a business perspective.
+As each industry becomes more software-driven, it becomes essential to not only be comfortable designing and working on a solution from a technical perspective but also from a business perspective.

 Since domain knowledge brings business understanding, it also helps developers to think like end-users, understand each functionality from a business perspective, and eventually develop a great product or solution.

 In conclusion, I’d urge developers to look beyond the cosmetic, latest tech, and shiny new object syndrome in 2020 and look out for opportunities that will help them drive value – both for themselves and for the organization.